AJRepo/PHPlot/phplot/README.txt

 This is the README file for PHPlot
-Last updated for PHPlot-5.0.4 on 2007-10-20
+Last updated for PHPlot-5.0.5 on 2008-01-13
-The project home page is http://sourceforge.net/projects/phplot/
+The project web site is http://sourceforge.net/projects/phplot/ The project home page is http://phplot.sourceforge.net/
 -----------------------------------------------------------------------------

 OVERVIEW: